DataDog/jenkins-datadog-plugin/README.md

 ### Configure with the plugin user interface

-To configure your newly installed Datadog Plugin, simply navigate to the `Manage Jenkins -> Configure System` page on your Jenkins installation.
+To configure your newly installed Datadog Plugin, navigate to the `Manage Jenkins -> Configure System` page on your Jenkins installation.
 Once there, scroll down to find the `Datadog Plugin` section.

 You can use two ways to configure your plugin to submit data to Datadog.